I’m broadly interested in migration and American Politics research using causal inference and other quantitative methods.

 Furthermore, my work looks at intra-group differences among U.S. racial and ethnic minorities and immigrants by national origin and citizenship status.

-My job market paper examines how state-level immigrant policy features affect attitudes using an original survey, unique measurements of fairness, and a pre-registered conjoint experiment.
+My job market paper examines how state-level immigrant integration policy features affect attitudes using an original survey, unique measurements of fairness, and a pre-registered, single-profile conjoint experiment.
 I test how policy attributes such as eligibility criteria and social service provision affect perceptions of fairness and policy support, finding little evidence for economic and cultural threat arguments.

 The collection of this original large survey (n=3,000) was supported by numerous successful grant applications and is the basis for ongoing and future projects addressing American immigration attitudes.
 It was recently awarded additional funding from the American Political Science Association Centennial Center.